megardn/PennLINC.github.io/docs/TheWay/InterfacingWithClusters.md

 apm install platformio-ide-terminal
 ```

-Okay, one more thing!
+Okay, one more thing.
+We need to tell Atom what port to expect the jupyter session on.
 Go into the Preferences for Atom: File > Preferences.
 Select Packages on the left, and then click on the Settings button for Hydrogen.

 ![atom2](./atom-hydrogen2.png)